Katrin Zschau

-Katrin Zschau (born 9 June 1976) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since the 2021 German federal election, representing the constituency of Rostock – Landkreis Rostock II.
+Katrin Zschau (born 9 June 1976) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the 2021 German federal election to 2025 German federal election, representing the constituency of Rostock – Landkreis Rostock II.

 Political career

 Zschau joined the SPD in 2018.
 She became a member of the Bundestag in the 2021 elections.
 In parliament, she has since been serving on the Committee on Education, Research and Technology Assessment and the Committee on Economic Affairs and Climate Action.
+In February 2025, she lost her seat in Bundestag.